kostya/myc/README.md

 - `Build rss` — average RSS during compilation per file
 - `Bench Runtime` — benchmark execution time

+This is not just a random benchmark - each of the 50 LangArena tests validates its output using checksums.
+A compiler cannot "cheat" by deleting or skip work.
+This benchmark is also a part of CI.

-To run it: `cd benchmark; ruby run_lang_arena.rb`, needs to install cproc,qbe,clang,gcc system wide, compile mycc and install uthash and pcre2 (`sudo apt install uthash-dev libpcre2-dev`).
+To run it: `cd benchmark; ruby run_lang_arena.rb`, needs to add cproc,qbe,clang,gcc to PATH, compile `mycc` and install uthash and pcre2 (`sudo apt install uthash-dev libpcre2-dev`).

 Results for linux64, gcc 13.3, clang 20.1.